ralphcoder/shopandgo/README.md

 ### Description

-*An **automatic billing system** for providing an ease to the customers while shopping and reducing the manual labour of the supermarkets.*
+*An **automatic billing system** for providing an ease to the customers to bill thir products while shopping,Hence this will:-
+-reducing the manual labour of the supermarkets.
+-insure social destencing,and wil prevent people from making croud during this pendemic.

-*The main motive behind introducing this technology is increasing the sales and providing positive feedbacks and preventing people from crowd and saving lots of time.*
+-increasing the sales and providing positive feedbacks for companies.
+-will save lots of time by overriding the old inline billing system.

 This app demonstrates how to build an end-to-end user experience between customer and Mall.